VR&E

 4. Plan Development with Your VRC

-Once you have been admitted to UTSA, your VRC can begin writing a plan for your UTSA degree plan.
-Once the plan is complete, your VRC will send authorizations for your tuition & fees, and books & supplies directly to UTSA and the bookstore.
+Once you have been admitted to UT San Antonio, your VRC can begin writing a plan for your UT San Antonio degree plan.
+Once the plan is complete, your VRC will send authorizations for your tuition & fees, and books & supplies directly to UT San Antonio and the bookstore.

 While using VR&E, you do NOT need to submit a certification request form to CMAS.